 Last minute Christmas gifts for kids to make for Grandma and Grandpa or their aunts and uncles?
-Try these DIY ideas for children that require a just a bit of adult supervision but end in wow-worthy gifts that the recipients will really appreciate.
+Try these DIY ideas for children which turn out as uncle gifts, and which require a just a bit of adult supervision but end in wow-worthy gifts that the recipients will really appreciate.

 Beaded Key Chain

 1/2″ metal clip

 five wooden beads

 Fold the cord in half.
 Thread the two loose ends through the metal clip and then through the loop of cord.
 Draw it snug on the metal clip.
 Snap the clip onto the key chain circle.
 Pass the two loose ends of the cord through the five beads.
 Tie a knot to secure them and trim off the excess.

 mini Glue Dots